Miller-Media/modern-framework/README.md

 #### @Wordpress\Stylesheet

 `@Wordpress\Stylesheet( deps={}, ver=false, footer=false, always=false )`
-Using this annotation will register a script from your plugin to be used on wordpress pages.
-The script will be registered with the core wordpress function [`wp_enqueue_style()`](https://developer.wordpress.org/reference/functions/wp_enqueue_style/).
+Using this annotation will register a stylesheet from your plugin to be used on wordpress pages.
+The stylesheet will be registered with the core wordpress function [`wp_enqueue_style()`](https://developer.wordpress.org/reference/functions/wp_enqueue_style/).
 The value of the annotated property should be the relative path from your plugin basedir to the stylesheet resource.

 **Params**:
 > `deps={}`: (optional) / {*default: {}*} - Array of the names of any dependencies that this stylesheet has<br>
-> `ver=false`: (optional) / {*default: false*} - String specifying script version number, or false to generate automatically<br>
+> `ver=false`: (optional) / {*default: false*} - String specifying stylesheet version number, or false to generate automatically<br>
 > `media={"all"}`: (optional) / {*default: {"all"}*} - Which media types this stylesheet should apply to<br>
 > `always=false`: (optional) / {*default: false*} - If set to true, this stylesheet will be included on every page on the site automatically.
 Otherwise, you must issue the command to use the stylesheet at some other point in your code.